 Why?
 Parent birds use this method to keep predators, including humans, away from a nearby nest.

 Suggestions: Although such attacks can seem frightening, few birds ever actually strike the target of their attack.
 If possible, stay away from this area until the young have been raised (about 3 weeks).
-If you cannot avoid walking nearby, wear a hat or slowly wave your arms overhead to keep birds at a distance.
+If you cannot avoid walking nearby, wear a hat or use an umbrella to keep birds at a distance.
 Try to keep in mind that the birds are not vicious animals, but are dedicated parents defending their young.

 Birds Feeding on Garden Plants

 Why?
 Many birds visit garden areas in search of insects, seeds, and fruit.
-Favorite foods of the crow family include corn, fruit, nuts, and grains.
+Some favorites among crows include corn, fruit, nuts, and grains.